isaacSennerholt/sudelity/README.md

 Do not consciously make other people' environments less familiar in your attempt to follow the first commitment, unless doing so warrants less chaotic emergence.

-> Less chaotic emergence refers to a causal pattern in which environmental changes affect N individuals each N times, resulting in a more stable, predictable, and collectively beneficial state.

 These commitments function as the ethical tension of Sudelism: the recognition that your effort to stabilize your environments must not recklessly destabilize someone else’s.

 ### 5. A Living Philosophy